 At The Dermatology and Skin Cancer Surgery Center, we treat each patient with the utmost care and offer numerous alternatives for skin cancer treatment.
-Electrodesiccation and curettage is an outpatient, nonsurgical procedure that removes skin growths from specific areas on the body where benign, dysplastic, or cancerous growths may exist.
+Electrodesiccation and curettage is an outpatient procedure that removes skin growths from specific areas on the body where pre-cancerous or cancerous growths may exist.
 This simple procedure treats small lesions by scraping the skin down to the unaffected layer.
 The procedure eliminates cancerous cells and lesions on the skin, as well as those that are diagnosed as benign.
 This treatment causes minor scarring and mild discomfort.
 It has remained a proven and effective substitute for surgery and is used in cases where the growth only affects the top layers of the skin.
-Whether you choose to visit our Dallas, Rockwall, Allen, McKinney, or Gainesville office, our skilled dermatologists will use patience and precision to ensure that your procedure goes smoothly and that scarring is kept to a minimum.
+Our skilled dermatologists will use patience and precision to ensure that your procedure goes smoothly and that scarring is kept to a minimum.

 During the procedure, the dermatologist will scrape away affected areas of the skin down to an unaffected skin layer.
 Prior to starting the treatment, your dermatologist will inject the procedure site with an anesthetic to manage pain and discomfort.
 This will help numb the area where the lesion exists.
 Using a curette, they will scrape away the harmful or cancerous skin until they have reached a layer of the skin that is not affected by the lesion.
 Electrodesiccation is then performed on the treatment site to help alleviate bleeding.
 Patient can expect minor discomfort at the treatment site following the procedure, but this will subside after a few days.